Article

 If we divide conversational interfaces into two groups, there would be chatbots and voice assistants.
 Even though we concentrate on chatbots in this article, voice assistants shouldn’t go unmentioned.

-Siri by Apple, Microsoft’s Cortana, and Google Assistant use voice recognition and natural language processing to understand a human’s commands and give a relevant answer.
-The AI technologies voice assistants are based on are complex and costly.
-Thus, for the time being, only tech giants can afford to invest in voice bots development.
+Apple's Siri, Microsoft's Cortana, and Google Assistant use voice recognition and natural language processing to understand a human's commands and give a relevant answer.
+The AI technologies that voice assistants are based on are complex and costly.
+Thus, for the time being, only tech giants can afford to invest in voice bot development.

 Unlike their voice counterparts, chatbots became quite a widespread solution online businesses adopt to enhance their interaction with customers.